-Orange wine is an intriguing category – one that garnered considerable media coverage last year.
+Orange wine (also known as skin-contact wine) is an intriguing category – one that has garnered considerable media coverage in the past.
 But what exactly are orange wines and what makes them so compelling?

-If you’re interested in getting to grips with this fascinating category, the Swartland is a great place to start.
-We’d recommend getting your hands on a bottle (or six) of the wines below.
+If you’re interested in getting to grips with this fascinating category, we recommend viewing our orange wines on offer, and getting your hands on a bottle (or six).